Advertisements

 Twisted Sisters Sock Workbook

 Lanaset dyes can be used to dye all polyamide fibers: silk, wool, angora, mohair, and nylon.
-Lanaset dyes include two or three entirely different classes of dye.
-They all attach to wool under similar conditions, and may be intermixed freely, so it does not matter a great deal, to the user, which of the Lanaset dyes belong in which class.
+Lanaset dyes include three entirely different classes of dye which work well together, especially when used with the recommended auxiliary, Albegal SET, and which have similar properties.

-Lanaset dyes are sold by several dye suppliers, including Paradise Fibers and PRO Chemical and Dye under their name of Sabraset.
-They are also sold under the brand name Telana.
+Lanaset dyes are sold by several dye suppliers, including Earth Guild, Maiwa, Paradise Fibers, and PRO Chemical and Dye.
+PRO Chemical and Dye uses their own brand name of Sabraset, and provides a number of in-house mixed colors not available elsewhere.
+Lanaset are also sold under the brand name Telana.
 They are manufactured by Huntsman Textile Effects, which purchased the global Textile Effects business of Ciba Specialty Chemicals Inc. in 2006.

 Lanaset dyes are considerably more washfast than most dyes available for use on wool; they are significantly more permanent than the less washfast members of ProChem's WashFast Acid dyes or Jacquard's Acid Dyes, and certainly far more washfast than the strong acid (Kiton) dyes.
 No other group of dyes that is suitable for hand dyeing is more washfast on wool.
 Unlike other acid dyes, Lanaset dyes are tested in hot water, at 140°F, conditions under which many acid dyes will wash out or bleed.
 They are also known for being more lightfast than some of the alternatives, particularly the French silk dyes, such as Sennelier Tinfix.
 Dyers appreciate the rich, deep coloring provided by Lanaset dyes.